Mikoyan-Gurevich MiG-17: Suez Crisis

 A Syrian MiG-17 in Betzet at a landing strip in 1968.
 The aircraft was sent to be evaluated at Have Drill.

-The Egyptian Air Force received its first MiG-17s in 1956, deploying them against the Israeli invasion of the Sinai during the early stages of the Suez Crisis.
+Egyptian MiG-17s were deployed against the Israeli invasion of the Sinai during the early stages of the Suez Crisis.
 When Britain and France launched air attacks against Egyptian air bases on 1 November 1956, Egyptian president Gamal Abdel Nasser ordered the Egyptian Air Force not to oppose the Anglo-French air strikes, and where possible to evacuate its aircraft to Syria or Saudi Arabia, so while Egypt lost large numbers of aircraft, including MiG-17s, losses of pilots were relatively low.
-The losses were quickly replaced after the end of the war, and by June 1957 Egypt had about 100 MiG-17s.> Syria also operated the MiG-17, receiving 60 MiG-17Fs in 1957.
-The two air forces gradually switched the MiG-17 to ground-attack duties in the early 1960s, as the MiG-21 supplanted it in the interceptor role.
+The losses were quickly replaced after the end of the war, and by June 1957 Egypt had about 100 MiG-17s.

+Egyptian Intervention in Yemen

 From 1962, Egyptian forces became involved in the North Yemen Civil War, supporting the republican government, with Egyptian MiG-17s flying ground attack operations.

+Six-Day War

 The MiG-17 formed a major part of the Arab air strength during the Six-Day War in June 1967.
 The war started with a massive airstrike by Israel against Egyptian, Jordanian, Syrian and Iraqi airbases, with more than 150 Egyptian aircraft destroyed or damaged.
 Egypt's surviving MiG-17s were heavily deployed in ground attacks against Israeli forces in the Sinai.

+War of Attrition

 The Soviet Union again replaced Egypt's losses after the war, and Egypt was soon involved in the War of Attrition, a sustained series of armed clashes on and over Sinai, with Egypt's MiG-17s continuing to be used in the ground attack role.
 While the MiG-17 was slower and shorter-ranged than the Sukhoi Su-7 that was the other main component of Egypt's ground-attack forces, the MiG-17 was more manoeuvrable and sustained lower losses.

-From 1970, Egypt deployed detachments of MiG-17s to Sudan to support government forces during the First Sudanese Civil War.
+Yom Kippur War

 The MiG-17 continued in use in the Yom Kippur War.
 MiG-17s were used during the Ofira Air Battle by Egypt.
 Egyptian and Syrian MiG-17s retired shortly after these wars.

-Africa
+Egyptian Intervention in Sudan

+From 1970, Egypt deployed detachments of MiG-17s to Sudan to support government forces during the First Sudanese Civil War.

+Nigeria

+Nigerian Civil War

 At least 24 of them served with the Nigerian Air Force and were flown by a mixed group of Nigerian and mercenary pilots from East Germany, Soviet Union, South Africa, the United Kingdom, and Australia during the 1967–70 Nigerian Civil War.
+Two Kill claims by Nigerian MiG-17s are known, one on the 21 March 1969 against a C-47 which crashed at Uli and another against a DC-7 (Reg.
+No. SE-ERP) of the Swiss Red Cross resulting in four fatalities on 5 June 1969 by a pilot name Gbadamosi King.